 And this is what makes the “Up Series” so utterly compelling to watch.
 Through these real people, we see ourselves — our hopes and disappointments, and ups and downs.
 This isn’t necessarily a film about them.
 It’s a film about us.

 This is true reality television.
-There are no contrived plots or phoney characters.
-Only real life people and their vulnerabilities.
+There are no contrived plots or phony characters.
+Only real-life people and their vulnerabilities.

 Yes, they’re English, but they could be from just about any country.
 I dare you to watch any part of this series and not come away with new insights about aging and maturity.
 It’s a remarkable testament to the most fundamental human quality of endurance and adaptation to how the social and economic environment changes.
 And most assuredly, it will always change.